Advanced search

 • Hearing problems or deafness have been reported in children exposed to valproate during pregnancy

 • Eye malformations have been reported in children exposed to valproate during pregnancy in association with other congenital malformations.
-These eye malformations may affect vision
+These eye malformations may affect vision.

 • It is estimated that up to 30-40% of children whose mothers took valproate during pregnancy may have problems with early childhood development.
 Children affected can be slow to walk and talk, intellectually less able than other children, and have difficulty with language and memory

-• Autism and related disorders are more often diagnosed in children exposed to valproate during pregnancy and there is some evidence that children exposed to valproate during pregnancy are at increased risk of developing Attention Deficit Hyperactivity Disorder (ADHD)
+• Autism and related disorders are more often diagnosed in children exposed to valproate during pregnancy and there is some evidence that children exposed to valproate during pregnancy are at increased risk of developing Attention Deficit Hyperactivity Disorder (ADHD).

-• Before prescribing this medicine to you, two specialists will have agreed that your condition does not respond to other treatments and the benefits of treatment outweigh the risks, and your specialists will have explained what might happen to your baby if you become pregnant whilst taking valproate
+• Before prescribing this medicine to you, two specialists will have agreed that your condition does not respond to other treatments and the benefits of treatment outweigh the risks, and and your specialists will have explained what might happen to your baby if you become pregnant whilst taking valproate

 • If you decide later that you want to have a baby, you must not stop taking your medicine or your method of birth control (contraception) until you have discussed this with your specialist